Doctor Who: International

 Doctor Who has been broadcast internationally outside of the United Kingdom since 1964, a year after the show first aired.
 As of November 2013, the modern series has been broadcast in more than 50 countries.
 The 50th anniversary episode, "The Day of the Doctor", was broadcast in 94 countries and screened to more than half a million people in cinemas across Australia, Latin America, North America and Europe.
 The scope of the broadcast was a world record, according to Guinness World Records.

-In 2008 Doctor Who was one of the five top-grossing titles for BBC Worldwide, the BBC's commercial arm, (Note: BBC Worldwide and the BBC's production arm were consolidated into BBC Studios in 2018.) and in 2011 it was BBC Worldwide's biggest selling show.
+In 2008 Doctor Who was one of the five top-grossing titles for BBC Worldwide, the BBC's commercial arm, (Note: BBC Worldwide and the BBC's production arm were consolidated into BBC Studios in 2018.) and in 2011 it was BBC Worldwide's biggest-selling show.
 John Smith, BBC Worldwide CEO from 2004 until 2012, has said that Doctor Who is one of a small number of "Superbrands" which are heavily promoted worldwide.

 Only four episodes have premiere showings on channels other than BBC One.
-The 1983 20th-anniversary special "The Five Doctors" had its debut on 23 November (the actual date of the anniversary) on a number of PBS stations two days before its BBC One broadcast.
+The 1983 20th-anniversary special "The Five Doctors" had its debut on 23 November (the actual date of the anniversary) on several PBS stations two days before its BBC One broadcast.
 The 1988 story Silver Nemesis was broadcast with all three episodes airing back to back on TVNZ in New Zealand in November, after the first episode had been shown in the UK but before the final two instalments had aired there.

-Starting with the 60th-anniversary specials in 2023, Doctor Who has been released on Disney+ outside the United Kingdom and Ireland.
+Starting with the 60th anniversary specials in 2023, Doctor Who began streaming on Disney+ outside of the United Kingdom and Ireland.
 As with many streaming platforms, Disney+ viewership ratings are not public.
 The partnership ended in October 2025.